-NDS is an interdisciplinary training, advisory and research development group that specializes in multi-stakeholder negotiations in complex environments and high-risk situations.
+NDS is an interdisciplinary training, advisory and research development group that specializes in negotiation and crisis management in complex environments and high-risk situations.

-Our team comprises experts and scholars in international relations, negotiation, mediation, conflict resolution, and related disciplines.
+Our team comprises experts and scholars in negotiation, crisis leadership, mediation, conflict resolution, and related disciplines.

 One of our most effective assets are our interactive training modules.
 They combine proven skill-building frameworks with immersive learning simulations.
 The real-world scenarios of these practical exercises are geared toward current challenges at the crossroads between public, private, and security affairs.

-Administered by our experienced trainers and adjustable to our clients’ needs, these training platforms allow for individual and collective performance assessment and skill-building beyond the classroom.
+Administered by our experienced trainers and adjustable to our clients’ needs, these crisis leadership training platforms allow for individual and collective performance assessment and skill-building beyond the classroom.

 Follow us on LinkedIn.

-Arvid is a scholar and entrepreneur specializing in complex conflict analysis, negotiation strategy, and international security.
+Arvid is a scholar and entrepreneur specializing in negotiation strategy, crisis leadership, and international security.
 He is a Lecturer on Government at Harvard University, Director of the Negotiation Task Force at the Davis Center for Russian and Eurasian Studies, and Co-Founder of NDS.
 Arvid is a graduate of Harvard Kennedy School and holds a doctorate in political science from Goethe University Frankfurt.